SingComm/SingComm/README.md

-This project open source the data set used in the SingComm paper.
+This project open source the data set used in the SingSense-2022 paper.

 Two datasets were used in Experiment.